 Can I transcribe Supreme Court oral arguments?

 Yes.
-The U.S. Supreme Court publishes audio recordings of oral arguments, and many are available on YouTube.
-These are excellent candidates for VidNotes transcription, particularly for law students studying constitutional law and appellate advocacy.
+The U.S. Supreme Court publishes audio recordings of oral arguments, and many are on YouTube.
+They're excellent candidates for VidNotes transcription, especially for law students studying constitutional law and appellate advocacy.

 Work Faster with the Legal Record